-Rough paraiba tourmalines can only be found in tiny veins that are as fine as pencils.
+Rough Paraiba tourmalines can only be found in tiny veins that are as fine as pencils.
 The intensive method of mining, which required manual tools like wedges and hammers to prevent damages to the crystals, as compared to machinery assistance.
 This is why it make paraiba tourmaline so valuable and rare, known as one of the rarest gemstones in the world.
 They come with many natural inclusion such as bubble and needle-like.
 Due to the neon appearance and fine brilliance, such inclusion is tolerable in the market.
-Paraiba tourmaline with good clarity and electric-neon brilliance cost more than diamonds.

-Tourmaline has variety of colours, creating different shade and hue, determine by the chemical composition.
+Tourmaline the birthstone for the month of October has a variety of colours, creating different shade and hue, determined by the chemical composition.
 In the world of tourmaline gemstone, different colour have inspired their own trade names;

-Chromium-rich – variety of green to intense green commonly known as Chrome Tourmaline.
+Chromium-rich – a variety of green to intense green commonly known as Chrome Tourmaline.

 Iron-rich – light to dark blue, or greenish blue commonly known as Indicolite Tourmaline.

 Magnesium-rich – brown, red, pink, purplish, commonly known as Rubelite Tourmaline.

 Copper-rich – neon-blue or green, commonly known as Paraiba Tourmaline.